Home - Vegetables - 30-Minute Delicata Squash Pasta

 How to prepare delicata squash for cooking and roasting

-Another good thing about tender-skinned delicata squash is that you don’t have to wrestle with a giant cleaver in order to cut it into pieces, like some of my other favorite hard winter squashes I sometimes use to make creamy pumpkin pasta.
+Another good thing about tender-skinned delicata squash is that you don’t have to wrestle with a giant cleaver in order to cut it into pieces.

 • After slicing the squash in half lengthwise, scoop out the seeds with a spoon then slice the squash into chunky pieces.